Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    timeline discontinuities must be avoided as much as possible during normal operation.
-Further, when using redundant ingest sources, the ingested streams must be accurately synchronized in a sample accurate manner.
+Further, when using redundant ingest sources, the ingested streams must be synchronized in a sample accurate manner.
    Last, streams may need to be started at the same time so as to avoid misalignment between audio and video tracks.

-   Fifth, in streaming workflows it is important
-   to have support for failovers of both the ingest sources
-   and Receiving entities.
-This is important
-   to avoid interruptions of 24/7 live services such
-   as Internet television where components may fail occasionally.

-   In practical deployments, multiple ingest sources
+   Fifth, in practice multiple ingest sources
-   and Receiving entities are often used.
+   and receiving entities are often used.
 This requires
-   that multiple ingest sources and receiving processing entities work together in a redundant workflow where
+   that multiple ingest sources and receiving entities work together in a redundant workflow to avoid interruptions when
-   some of the components might fail.
-Well defined failover behavior will help interoperability.
+   some of the components fail.
+Well defined failover behavior is important for interoperability.

    This document provides a specification for establishing these interoperability points.